Unlicensed assistive personnel: Home health aide (HHA)

 A home health aide (HHA) provides in-home care for patients who need assistance with daily living beyond what family or friends can provide.
 Patients include those who have a physical or mental disability, are recovering from an injury or surgery, have a chronic illness, or are advanced in age.
 Training requirements to become an HHA are generally minimal and vary by state.

 Personal support worker (PSW)

 Personal support worker (PSW) is the title for a similar type of health worker in Canada.
 Personal support work is unique among health care professions in that the scope of a PSW's duties does not extend beyond what the client could do him/herself if the client were physically and cognitively able.
 No other profession's scope is similarly described.
+In Newfoundland and Labrador, a PSW is called a Personal Care Attendant (PCA).

 In May 2011, Ontario's Ministry of Health and Long-Term Care (MOHLTC) announced the creation of a Registry of Personal Support Workers to acknowledge the care it provides daily to some of Ontario's most vulnerable populations, including seniors and people with chronic illnesses and disabilities.
 The Ontario PSW Registry was launched on June 1, 2012, and now has over 23,000 registered PSWs.